Gone with the Wind by Margaret Mitchell

 When I read it again several years later, as an undergrad whose eyes had been freshly opened to the actual history of the Civil War and racism in America in general, I was disgusted.
 I couldn’t understand why this book was so popular, or why people couldn’t see how horrible it all was, how horrible Scarlett herself was.
 I had not yet learned how to enjoy reading about “unlikable” characters, or how to handle the guilt of my own ancestors’ misdeeds.
 (Although I still had the tiniest bit of a crush on Rhett.)

 I’m glad I chose to read it a third time.
-I can see now why I admired Scarlett as a kid: she was outspoken, flirtatious, strong-willed, and generally fancy — all of the things I wasn’t.
+I can see now why I admired Scarlett as a kid.
+She was outspoken, flirtatious, strong-willed, and generally fancy — all of the things I wasn’t.
 And even though I’m still disturbed by certain aspects of the book, I guess I’ve learned to accept those flaws as parts of the overall-worthwhile whole.
 (And I’m still rather charmed by that scamp Rhett, to be honest.)

 Gone With the Wind is, I think, a good book + movie to have in a COLLECTION of other books and media about or set during the Civil War.
 It’s a good work in an of itself, don’t get me wrong, but I don’t think it should stand on its own as a singular perspective on life in the Old South.